akshaygulabrao/flappybird-monorepo/paper/outline.md

 ## Postmortem

-I should have started with replicating existing work.
-I somehow felt that I would be "cheating" if I looked at their code.
-What I didn't consider was that I also wasn't contributing anything new to the field.
-I should have gone through all the work and made an attempt to replicate it, before trying to implement my own qtable approach.
+In hindsight, I should have started by replicating past work.
+I thought that looking at their code would be "cheating."
+I did not see that I was not adding anything new to the field by doing this.
+It would have been better to review all prior work and try to replicate it before I built my own QTable approach.